maemo-leste/maemo-user-guide/source/chapters/clock.rst

 You can pick your desired alarm sounding tone, from a list of predefined alarm sounds.

 .. note:: Styling bug.
 Black text on black background.
 Text is visible only when selected.
-See :ref:`Known bugs`.
+See :ref:`summary:Known bugs`.

 |choose-alarm-tone|

 You can also choose your own audio file by tapping on *More*, and then picking an audio file from the file system.

-.. note:: Check out :ref:`File management` to know more about this.
+.. note:: Check out :ref:`summary:File management` to know more about this.

 Snooze time
 """""""""""